Pastor08/JSPoland/README.md

-# Portfolio Site
+# JSPoland Site

 ## General info

-It was a project for learning programming, which showed a version of the portfolio with a tiled look in windows 8
+It was a project for learning programming about some tutorial

 ## Technologies

 Project was created with:
 * HTML
-* CSS
-* JavaScript - timer
+* JavaScript
-* Fontello - some fonts

 ## Setup

-To run this project click link: [ https://spastuszka.github.io/portfolio/](https://spastuszka.github.io/portfolio/)
+To run this project click link: [ https://spastuszka.github.io/JSPoland/](https://spastuszka.github.io/JSPoland/)